SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/clausal-relationships.md

 ## what is a clause

-A clause is a type of constituent one level higher than phrases.
+»⟮A clause⟯« is ⟮a type of ＿constituent＿⟯ ⟮one (conceptual) level higher⟯ than ⟮＿phrases＿⟯.
-A clause links a predicand (expressed or not) with a predicate (wide sense).
+»⟮A clause⟯« ⟮links⟯ ⟮＿the subject＿ (expressed or not)⟯ with ⟮＿a predicate (wide sense)＿⟯.
 !^this may not hold in non PIE languages, but I don't have a better definition atm.

 ### predicate

-A predicate (narrow sense) connects the subject to an idea.
+»⟮A predicate (narrow sense)⟯« is ⟮the thing that⟯ ⟮connects ＿the subject＿ to an idea⟯.
-A predicate (wide sense) is all of the clause that says something about the subject.
+»⟮A predicate (wide sense)⟯« is ⟮all of the clause⟯ that ⟮says something about ＿the subject＿⟯.
-Bill heard Fred -> heard (narrow); heard Fred (wide)
+^e.g. Bill heard Fred -> heard (narrow); heard Fred (wide)

 ## typology